Have You or a Loved One Been Involved in a Delivery Truck Accident in Georgia?

 Taking a call from a dispatcher

-Because of the size of these vehicles and how heavy they are, being involved in an accident with one is very serious business.
-That type of crash could leave you or your loved one with tens of thousands of dollars in medical bills and vehicle repair costs after an accident.
+Because of the size of these vehicles and how heavy they are, being involved in an accident with one is very serious.
+That type of crash could leave you or your loved one with tens of thousands of dollars in medical bills and vehicle repair costs, or catastrophic injuries after a wreck.

 What Steps Should You Take After a Delivery Truck Accident in Georgia?